Nihil-istic/crycript/README.md

 ## 1 Give executable permissions to the uninstaller

-    chmod 700 ~/.local/opt/crycript-main/crycript\ uninstaller.sh
+    chmod 700 ~/.local/opt/crycript-main/uninstaller.sh

 ## 2 Execute the uninstaller

-    cd  ~/.local/opt/crycript-main/ && ./crycript\ uninstaller.sh
+    cd  ~/.local/opt/crycript-main/ && ./uninstaller.sh

 ## 3 Modify your ~/.bashrc file

-You now have:
+If not needed, you can now delete these two lines:

     # Python scripts
     export PATH=$PATH...

-You can now delete those two lines

 # How to update?

 ## 1 Make a backup of encrypted files

     cp file file.bak

-Where file is the path to the file

 ## 2 Decrypt them